Welcome to the Virginia Bald Eagle Nest Locator!

 The Center for Conservation Biology (CCB) has created a Google Maps application to allow users to locate documented eagle territories in Virginia.
 CCB encourages the use of our data sets in wildlife conservation and management applications, but as a professional courtesy we ask that data users read and agree to the full terms of our Data Use Agreement.
 By viewing the Eagle Nest Locator on this site you agree to the Data Use Agreement and Terms of Use for VaEagles Nest Locator.

-Last Year Checked – This field lists the last year the territory was surveyed for occupation or activity.
+Last Year Checked – This field lists the last year the territory was surveyed.

 Map and Data copyright of The Center for Conservation Biology @ ccbbirds.org